What DOJ Opinions Say About Trump and the Foreign Emoluments Clause

 But under subsequent administrations, the OLC adopted a narrower approach.
-In one opinion, for example, the OLC explicitly rejected the “sweeping and unqualified view” that anyone exercising law enforcement powers came within the Clause.
+In one opinion, for example, the OLC explicitly rejected the “sweeping and unqualified view” that anyone exercising law enforcement powers came within the clause.
 20 U.S. Op.
 Off.
 Legal Counsel 346 (Oct.
 7, 1996).
-And in 2005, the OLC faulted the broad approach of its 1982 opinion, stating that “much . . . confusion” resulted when it “abandoned [the] longstanding position that an ‘Office of Profit or Trust’ under the Emoluments Clause was synonymous with an ‘officer of the United States’ under the Appointments Clause.”
+And in 2005, the OLC faulted the broad approach of its 1982 opinion, stating that “some confusion” resulted when it “abandoned [the] longstanding position that an ‘Office of Profit or Trust’ under the Emoluments Clause was synonymous with an ‘officer of the United States’ under the Appointments Clause.”
 See OLC Opinion (Mar.
 9. 2005).

 Follow me on twitter (@AndyGrewal).